Kingdom of Kandy: Offices of state

-Diyawadana Nilame was an officer of the Royal household, charged with safeguarding and carrying out ancient rituals for the Sacred Relic of the tooth of the Buddha.
+Diyawadana Nilame was an officer of the royal household, charged with safeguarding and carrying out ancient rituals for the Sacred Tooth Relic of the Buddha.
 The Diyawadana Nilame has the responsibility of overseeing all aspects of the Sri Dalada Maligawa.
-One of his principal duty of organizing the annual pageant, the Kandy Esala Perahera.
+Among his principal duties was the organization of the annual pageant, the Kandy Esala Perahera.

 Law and criminal justice

-The Kingdom of Kandy was governed by customs and traditions that have descended over the centuries which forms the basis of both the civil and criminal legal system that existed in the kingdom.
-Parts of this traditional law have been codified into the current legal framework of Sri Lanka as the Kandyan law.
-The King had ultimate judicial authority in civil and criminal cases in both original and appellate cases.
-Principle chiefs exercised civil and criminal jurisdiction over persons within their jurisdiction.
+The Kingdom of Kandy was governed by a body of customs and traditions that had evolved over centuries, forming the basis of both its civil and criminal legal systems.
+Elements of this traditional law were later codified into the modern legal framework of Sri Lanka Kandyan law.
+The king held ultimate judicial authority in all civil and criminal matters, exercising jurisdiction in both original and appellate cases.
+Principal chiefs likewise possessed judicial powers over the people within their domains.